 We are pleased with alumni success following their graduation from Brookstone.
 More than 20% of alumni are on the A Honor Roll, 55% are on the A/B Honor Roll, and 10% have B averages.
 This means that 85% of Brookstone alumni have GPAs of 3.0 or above.

-The maximum class size is 18 students.
+The maximum class size K-3rd is 12 students.
+The maximum class size 4-8 is 20 students.
 We have a full time assistant teacher in second grade.

 We begin accepting new student applications in February for the next school year.
 Application packets are normally available by mid-January.

 Students’ applications are reviewed on a first-come basis.
 Factors included in acceptance are age, previous grades, siblings enrolled in school, and testing levels.